 In both cases, you can use Linkody to make your life easier.
 This tool does not only perform competitor analysis to show you which backlinks you are missing.
 It also helps you get all of your competitor’s backlinks.

-Aside from SEO, you may want to explore paid advertisements or promotions as well.
-Facebook and Google are a great place to start but don’t stop there.
+Aside from SEO, you may want to explore paid advertisements, promotions, and email marketing as well.
+Facebook and Google are a great place to start with promotions but don’t stop there.

 A great alternative (or supporting) option is Fiverr.